-The internal Performance, Risk and Audit Board reviews updates on corporate and operational risks on a quarterly basis and takes any remedial actions as necessary (for example, escalation to the Senior Leadership Team or Audit and Governance committee).
-Quarterly updates on the corporate risk register are provided to both the Leadership Team and the Audit and Governance Committee who is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.
+The Performance, Risk and Audit Board reviews updates on corporate and operational risks on a quarterly basis and takes any remedial actions as necessary (for example, escalation to the Senior Leadership Team or Audit and Governance committee).
+Quarterly updates on the corporate risk register are provided to both the Executive Management Team and the Audit and Governance Committee.
+The Audit and Governance Committee is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.